 Pedestrians and drivers will soon find a new traffic flow in downtown Sanford.
 Beginning Monday, November 16, the intersection of Wicker Street and Steele Street will become a 4-way stop.

-Rendering of the intersection of Steele Street and Wicker Street
+Rendering of the intersection of Steele Street and Wicker Street after the streetscape project is finished. |

 For the first week, the existing signals will flash red in all directions to help the public adjust to the change.
 Fred Smith Company will place barrels and stop signs at the intersection, though the signs will be bagged until the signals are removed.